CLINMICROLAB

 • Resources

-Our 2022, 2023, and 2024 ACGME fellowship positions are filled.
-2025 applicants will be accepted during the usual time to apply for fellowships.
+Our 2026 and 2027 ACGME fellowship positions are filled.
+2028 academic applicants are now being accepted.
 Please see the following link for further application information: https://www.bidmc.org/medical-education/medical-education-by-department/pathology/fellowship/medical-microbiology.
 Seeking strongly motivated graduating infectious disease fellows and pathology residents in ACGME-accrediated programs to pursue one year of intensive medical microbiology and public health microbiology training in our academic, translational research focused fellowship program.
 Completion of the fellowship program and passing the American Board of Pathology Medical Microbiology Boards will qualify graduates to direct clinical microbiology laboratories and pursue careers that bridge medical microbiology and infectious disease practice.

 Program Objectives